NotebookLM vs Alternatives 2026: Which AI Note Tool Wins?

 🔵 1.
 Obsidian AI (with Smart Connections plugin)

 Obsidian is the ultimate local-first, privacy-focused note-taking app.
-With the Smart Connections plugin and a local LLM (via Ollama), you can build a fully private AI knowledge base on your own hardware.
-No data leaves your machine.
+With the Smart Connections plugin and a local LLM (via Ollama), you can actually build a fully private AI knowledge base right on your own hardware.
+No data ever leaves your machine.
+That’s a big deal for some folks.

 Best for: Privacy-conscious users, researchers with sensitive data, power users